pauljeter/pauljeter-astro/src/content/blog/simple-guide-to-react-redux.md

 ### What Redux Solves

 As your app grows, managing state across multiple components becomes a pain.
 Redux introduces a single source of truth: a centralized, immutable state tree.
-Think of Redux as your app’s state manager.
+Think of Redux as your app's state manager.

 Redux revolves around three key concepts:

-- **Actions** — Describe _what_ happened.
+- **Actions** - Describe _what_ happened.
-- **Reducers** — Handle _how_ the state changes.
+- **Reducers** - Handle _how_ the state changes.
-- **Store** — Holds your application state and lets you dispatch actions and subscribe to updates.
+- **Store** - Holds your application state and lets you dispatch actions and subscribe to updates.

 ### Example App: Notes App in Vanilla JS

 We'll build a dead-simple notes app to get a feel for Redux.
-No styling, no frills—just pure functionality.
+No styling, no frills, just pure functionality.

 ```js
 // Example state